-Let's face it, one of the major fears you had when you first came into recovery is that you'd never again have fun like you had when you were drinking or using.
-Alcohol or drugs were not only what you used to overcome the feelings you had, it was also the social lubricant you used to enjoy yourself when you were celebrating.
+One of the major fears we had when first coming into recovery is that we'd never again have fun like we had when we were drinking or using.
+Alcohol or drugs were not only what we used to overcome the feelings you we, it was also the social lubricant we used to enjoy ourselves when we were celebrating.
 Could it possibly be that life could be just as fun, or even more fun without the mind-altering substances?
 Would life ever even be worth it without the drugs or alcohol?

 As it turns out, we had no idea what happiness was until we took that one huge step and decided that it might be time to recover.
 Yes, it was a brutal process.
 From the beginning stages of detox and withdrawal, to the return of the emotions that we were running from, to the amends we had to make to others for our behavior in addiction - every last bit of it was difficult, but worth it.
 We know happiness now better than we knew misery before.

 We still get to enjoy the same things in recovery that we enjoyed in our addictions, but the experiences are now clearer and more meaningful than ever.
 A beach sunset, a day out on the sailboat, a camping trip, or a trip to a theme park...the things we did under the influence before have become things that we enjoy even more now.
 Every sunrise brings the hope of a new day.
 Each new experience brings learning and growing.
 And every new adventure with friends strengthens relationships and deepens our gratitude.